m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-lifecycle/liveness-readiness-probe-customization.md

 * The `LIVENESS_PROBE_CUSTOM_SCRIPT` environment variable takes precedence over the `spec.livenessProbeCustomScript` domain resource attribute when both are configured, and, like all domain resource environment variables, can be customized on a per domain, per cluster, or even a per server basis.
 * Changes to either the domain resource attribute or the environment variable on a running domain take effect on running WebLogic Server instance Pods when such Pods are restarted (rolled).

-**NOTE:** The liveness probe custom script option is for advanced usage only and its value is not set by default.
+**NOTE**: The liveness probe custom script option is for advanced usage only and its value is not set by default.
 If the specified script is not found, then the custom script is ignored and the existing liveness script will perform its normal checks.

-**NOTE:** Oracle recommends against having any long running calls (for example, any network calls or executing wlst.sh) in the liveness probe custom script.
+**NOTE**: Oracle recommends against having any long running calls (for example, any network calls or executing wlst.sh) in the liveness probe custom script.

 Use the following configuration to specify a liveness probe custom script using the `livenessProbeCustomScript` domain resource field.
 ```yaml